 Tortilla is a typical Spanish omelet made from eggs, potatoes and onions only in its most traditional form.
 Though, today there are many variations with different ingredients such as vegetables, fish or meat.
 Since Tortilla is common all around Spain it serves as a national dish along with Gazpacho and Paella – although the latter has rather regional roots and is more spread due to its popularity with tourists.

 The word “tortilla” is a diminutive for “torta” and originally means small cake in general.
-In order to distinguish the Spanish Tortilla from egg omelets (“tortilla francesa” in Spanish), the dish is often referred to as tortilla de patatas or tortilla española.
-It is also not to be confused with the tortilla from Mexico and its neighboring countries, which is a simple flatbread made from corn or wheat.
+In order to distinguish the Spanish Tortilla from egg omelets (“tortilla francesa” in Spanish), people often refer to the dish as tortilla de patatas or tortilla española.
+You also shouldn’t confuse it with the food of the same name from Mexico and its neighboring countries, which is a simple flatbread from corn or wheat.

-Legend has it that the tortilla de patatas was invented in the 19th century during the Carlist Wars of a peasant woman in Navarra.
-When General Zumalacárregui was hosted at the farm, the farmer’s wife had to prepare a meal for the military.
-Since she did not have any other ingredients apart from potatoes, eggs and onions, she invented the tortilla de patatas in this emergency situation.
+Legend has it that a peasant woman in Navarra invented the tortilla de patatas in the 19th century during the Carlist Wars.
+The farmer’s wife had to prepare a meal for the military as they were hosting General Zumalacárregui.
+Since she did not have any other ingredients apart from potatoes, eggs and onions, she invented the dish in this emergency situation.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!

 Go to other interesting issues on Spain: Events